AlaaShammout03/Computer-Vision-Project/README.md

 | ShanghaiTech Part A | 106.11 | 178.18 |
 | ShanghaiTech Part B |  18.01 |  36.16 |

-We outperform two to three of four published baselines and approach the original CSRNet paper's performance on sparse scenes (Part B Low-density bucket: 9.1% relative error).
+We outperform two of four published baselines and approach the original CSRNet paper's performance on sparse scenes (Part B Low-density bucket: 9.1% relative error).

 ## What's in this Repository